Rahul Gandhi attacks PM on reports of Chinese village in Arunachal | Politics

 Rahul Gandhi attacks PM on reports of Chinese village in Arunachal

-Congress leader Rahul Gandhi on Tuesday attacked Prime Minister Narendra Modi on the issue of national security after reports that China has built a village in Arunachal Pradesh.
+Congress leader Rahul Gandhi on Tuesday hit out at Prime Minister Narendra Modi on the issue of national security after reports that China has built a village in Arunachal Pradesh.

-''Remember his promise - 'मैं देश झुकने नहीं दूँगा' (Will not let the country bow),'' Gandhi said on Twitter as he posted a link of a news report about the alleged ''Chinese village''.
+''Remember his promise - Mai desh jhukne nahi dunga (Will not let the country bow),'' Gandhi said in a tweet in Hindi as he posted a link of a news report about the alleged ''Chinese village''.

-Congress leader Randeep Surjewala also slammed the prime minister on the matter.
+Congress leaders Randeep Surjewala and Manish Tewari also attacked the prime minister on the matter.

 Congress leader P Chidambaram had on Monday demanded answers from the government on the issue, alleging that BJP MP Tapir Gao has claimed that China has built a 100-house village in the ''disputed area'' deep into Arunachal Pradesh.